nrfconnect/sdk-nrf/doc/nrf/gs_modifying.rst

 * ``target_include_directories``
 * ``target_compile_options``

-The :file:`CMakeLists.txt` files for the sample applications in the |NCS| are tagged as required.
+The :file:`CMakeLists.txt` files for the applications in the |NCS| are tagged as required.
 Therefore, if you always use SES to maintain them, you do not need to worry about tagging.
 Typically, the :file:`CMakeLists.txt` files include at least the :file:`main.c` file as source::